kyagrd/coq-elpi-codespace/README.md

 4. The Codespace will automatically use the configuration in the `.devcontainer` directory to set up the development environment.
 5. Once the Codespace is ready, you will have coq-epli installed and *almost* ready to use in the vscode web environment.
    - Just refresh the browser tab if syntax highlighting for Coq-Elip script (`*.v` extension files) does not work in vscode web right after the codespace setup.
-   - Downgrade VsCoq extension to mach the installed vscoq-language-server.
-Disable auto update for VsCoq and install specific version 2.2.1 of VsCoq.
-(See the [vscode doc](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-an-extension) on how to install specific version of an extension.)

 After launching the codespace, you are ready to run examples in the [Tutorial on the Elpi programming language](https://lpcic.github.io/coq-elpi/tutorial_elpi_lang.html).